harsh-sankhe/Voice2English-Repo/Notes/Course2/C2Week1.md

 #### Underfitting and Overfitting

-- **Underfitting** = Poor performance on training and test sets.
+- **Underfitting** = When a model is too simple to capture the underlying patterns in the data.
+The model has poor performance on training and test sets.
-- **Overfitting** = Good training performance i.e. it starts to memorize the training data but poor generalization.
+- **Overfitting** = When a model learns too much from the training data, including noise and random fluctuations.
+The model has Excellent performance on training data but poor performance on unseen test data.

 ![alt text](images/image5.png)